 We live locally; this is a voluntary project - in connection with Grangetown Community Action - free and independent.
-We are the online presence of the long-running Grangetown News community paper, which has been distributed to 6,000 local homes every four months for more than 35 years.
+We are the online presence of the long-running Grangetown News community paper, which has been distributed to 6,500 local homes at least twice a year for 40 years.
 E-mail us on email@example.com if you'd like to help, are local or would like to send any contributions for inclusion, or wish to advertise.
 Also if you'd like to be included FREE in our DIRECTORY,

 You can also follow us on Twitter @grangecardiff and look for Grangetown Community Action on Facebook.
 We have a growing number of followers and are keen to encourage a social network to promote Grangetown community events, activities, issues, businesses and organisations.